Look to the sky in Shanghai - one of the most progressive cities in China with the designer skyline of Pudong for proof.

 From the airport

-Flights to Shanghai on Qantas arrive at Shanghai Pudong International Airport Terminal 1 where you can get into town on the subway system or with a reasonably priced private transfer.
+Flights to Shanghai on Qantas arrive at Shanghai Pudong International Airport Terminal 1 where you can get into town on the subway system or with a reasonably priced private transferOpens external site.

 In and around the city

 Once in town, the best way to get around Shanghai is on the clean and simple subway system or a hop-on hop-off tour busOpens external site which will take you around to all the major sights.

 Taxis are the best option for private travel but be sure to get your destination address written out for you in Mandarin before you go.

 Book car hire with Avis, Budget, Hertz and Thrifty.
 Qantas Frequent Flyer members could earn Qantas Points^ with Avis and Budget.

 Enjoy the freshest seasonal flavours on your flight to Shanghai, with Neil Perry inspired menus in Premium cabins.